Pakistan: Supreme court hints to ban YouTube

 A Pakistan Telecommunications Authority (PTA) official told the court that the PTA cannot remove objectionable content and only can report it.

-Justice said citizens in the United States or the European Union would not dare to post anything against their nations and social media is regulated through local laws in the countries where in Pakistan, people are incited against the judiciary, the government and the armed forces.
+Justice said citizens in the United States or the European Union would not dare to post anything against their nations and social media is regulated through local laws in the countries wherein Pakistan, people are incited against the judiciary, the government and the armed forces.

 The court issued notices to the attorney-general of Pakistan and the foreign ministry on the matter.